freelawproject/free.law/content/pages/recap.md

  - [What People are Saying About RECAP][say]
  - [The RECAP Privacy Policy][privacy]

-We also have an API available for developers.
+We also have an API and bulk data available for developers.
 For details, [get in touch][c].

 [faq]: {filename}/pages/recap/faq.md
 [wim]: {filename}/why-it-matters.md